-Movie theaters have reopened a little over two months ago in most states, but confusion still lingers among consumers as COVID-19 cases rise.
+Movie theaters have reopened in most states, but confusion still lingers among consumers as COVID-19 cases rise.
 The COVID-19 era has turned the cinematic industry upside down as with every other industry.

 According to Associated Press news, “Movie studios and theater owners have found themselves in the unique position of having to re-educate audiences on how to see movies now.”